FullStack-HY/FullStack-Hy.github.io/src/content/4/en/part4b.md

 <!-- *HUOM*: yksittäisiä testejä suoritettaessa saattaa mongoose-yhteys  jäädä auki, mikäli yhtään yhteyttä hyödyntävää testiä ei ajeta.
 Ongelma seurannee siitä, että supertest alustaa yhteyden, mutta jest ei suorita afterAll-osiota. -->
 **NB**: When running a single test, the mongoose connection might stay open if no tests using the connection are run.
-The problem might be due to the fact that supertest primes the connection, but jest does not run the afterAll portion of the code.
+The problem might be due to the fact that supertest primes the connection, but Jest does not run the afterAll portion of the code.

 ### async/await